KarrLab/bpforms/README.md

       ```

 ## Examples, tutorial, and documentation
 Please see the [documentation](https://docs.karrlab.org/bpforms).
-An [interactive tutorial](http://sandbox.karrlab.org/notebooks/bpforms/Tutorial.ipynb) is also available in the whole-cell modeling sandox.
+An [interactive tutorial](http://sandbox.karrlab.org/notebooks/bpforms/Tutorial.ipynb) is also available in the whole-cell modeling sandbox.

 ## License
 The package is released under the [MIT license](LICENSE).